CCMB

 Antibiotics and antibiotic resistance

 Any substance that inhibits the growth and replication of a bacterium or kills it is called an antibiotic.
 Antibiotics are a type of antimicrobial designed to target bacterial infections within (or on) the body.
 There are two main ways by which antibiotics target bacteria.
 They either prevent the reproduction of bacteria, or they kill the bacteria, Antibiotic resistance happens when germs like bacteria and fungi develop the ability to defeat the drugs designed to kill them.
 That means the germs are not killed and continue to grow.
 It is rising to dangerously high levels in all parts of the world.
 New resistance mechanisms are emerging and spreading globally, threatening our ability to treat common infectious diseases.
-There are different distinctive mechanisms of antibiotic resistance by which bacteria get resistant towards antibiotics: beta-lactamases production, decreased permeability, target alterations, biofilm development, overexpression of efflux pumps, etc.
+There are different distinctive mechanisms of antibiotic resistance by which bacteria get resistant towards antibiotics: beta-lactamases production, decreased permeability, target alterations, biofilm development, over expression of efflux pumps, etc.

 The strategies adopted in our group to overcome antibiotic resistance include: